Generative Networks for Precision Enthusiasts: DiscFlow generator

 From Eq.\eqref{eq:inn_loss3} we see that our modified loss is equivalent to training on a shifted reference distribution.
 In Fig.~\ref{fig:WeightedTrueDist} we illustrate what happens if the generator populates a phase space region too densely and we reduce the weight of the training events there.
 Conversely, if a region is too sparsely populated by the generator, increased loss weights amplify the effect of the training events.
 Our new discriminator--generator coupling through weights has the advantage that it does not require a Nash equilibrium between two competing networks, so the discriminator can no longer overpower the generator.
 As the generator converges towards the true distribution, the discriminator will stabilize as $w_D(x) \rightarrow 1$, and the generator loss will approach its unweighted global minimum.

 When training the two DiscFlow networks jointly, we split the batches per epoch equally between both networks, training each network on a separate subset of the training data.
-To increase the stability, we start by training the generator and the separate discriminators for the different jet multiplicities separately and only reweight the latent loss objective afterwards.
+To increase the stability, we start by training the generator and the separate discriminators for the different jet multiplicities separately and only combine them to a stable joint training once all networks are pre-trained.

 In Fig.~\ref{fig:discflow} we show the performance of the DiscFlow setup to our $Z$+jets benchmark process.
 First, we see that in the bulk of the flat distributions like $p_{T,j}$ the generator reproduces the correct phase space density almost at the level of the training statistics.
-We know that the standard INN generator fails when it comes to the precision of the $M_{\mu\mu}$ and $\Delta R$ distributions, and in Fig.~\ref{fig:discflow} we confirm that the joint training of the generator with a discriminator corrects the invariant mass almost to the level of the training statistics.
+Comparing the results to Fig.~\ref{fig:inn} and Fig.~\ref{fig:reweight} we see a comparable, possibly improved, performance of the joint training.
 The non-negligible density of generated events below the cut at $\Delta R = 0.4$ shows that the DiscFlow method is only effective in phase space regions populated by training data.
+These results indicate that the joint training of the generator with a discriminator corrects the invariant mass and all other tricky distribitions almost to the level of the training statistics, but with unweighted events, unlike for the magic transformation in Fig.~\ref{fig:inn} and the explicit reweighting in Fig.~\ref{fig:reweight}.

 In the ideal AI-world we assume that after successful joint training the discriminator will have transferred all of its information into the generator, such that $D(x)=0.5$ at any point of phase space.
 In reality, this is not at all guaranteed.
 We know from Fig.~\ref{fig:reweight} that the discriminator can learn the $\Delta R$ features very well, so we combine the joint training and discriminator reweighting strategies to ensure that we extract the full performance of both networks.
 In Fig.~\ref{fig:discflow_re} we show the same training results as in Fig.~\ref{fig:discflow}, but reweighted with $w_D$.
 We see that the reweighting leads to a small correction of the $M_{\mu \mu}$-distribution and a sizeable correction to the $\Delta R_{jj}$ features close to the jet separation cut.
 Because of the way we provide the event input, we note that the transverse momentum conservation would become the next challenge after mastering $M_{\mu \mu}$ and $\Delta R_{jj}$.
 For all other observables our reweighted DiscFlow network indeed reproduces the true kinematic distributions at the percent level provided by the training statistics.